silviamaggi/smd-com/_posts/2022-07-27-design-digested-31.md

 ## Important note

-While an article here mentions ’dark patterns’, and I used the term [elsewhere on my website](https://silviamaggidesign.com/tag/dark-patterns/ "Explore the articles about ’dark patterns’"), there is a conversation around the bad connotation it has and the use of the adjective ’dark’.
-I will update the language I use to be more inclusive and not discriminatory: my preference is ’deceptive patterns’.
+While an article shared here use the adjective ’dark' to describe deceptive patterns, there is a conversation around the bad connotation it has.
+As of 9 January 2023, I have updated the language I use to be more inclusive and not discriminatory.

 ### Read